Solo Female Travel in Europe.

 Now waking up before sunrise kills my spirit.
 Driving at rush hour in New Jersey obliterates my spirit.
 I love my students, though.
 So there’s that.

-Anyway, after acclimating to my busy schedule, I’m back again to entertain everyone.
-(Are you not entertained?!)
+Anyway, after acclimating to my busy schedule, I’m back again to entertain everyone (are you not entertained?!) and fulfill their wanderlusty dreams.

-To make my return easier, I’m gonna talk about a subject that I think I’m an expert on.
-Solo female travel in Europe.
+To make my own return easier, I’m gonna talk about a subject that I think I’m an expert on., which is solo female travel in Europe.

 1. Carefully research accommodation.

-Always research your accommodation in advance.
+One of the best things you can do as a solo female traveler in Europe is always research your accommodation in advance.
 Preferably, you want to read reviews to see if your hotel/hostel/apartment is located in (or at least close to) the city center.
 Time is precious.
-You also want to make sure the neighborhood is safe if you need to return at night.
+You don’t want to waste hours fighting rush hour traffic, for example.
+Furthermore, you also want to make sure the neighborhood is safe for a woman traveling alone.
+It sucks that we need to consider safety, but it’s the world we live in.
+Think about the neighborhood if you need to return at night.
 Some places might have great ratings, but the location could still leave something to be desired.
-Avoid.
+Avoid anywhere you’d feel uncomfortable.

 2. Use packing cubes to maximize your luggage space.

 Packing cubes are an absolute godsend if you want to save space in your luggage – which you do – especially if your journey requires more than one flight.
-Plus it keeps you organized.
-You’d be amazed at how much you can lose in a single backpack.
+Plus it keeps you organized during your European adventures.
+You’d be amazed at how much stuff you can lose in a single backpack.
+I’ve been there.
+Multiple times.

 3. Create an amazing itinerary that focuses on a region.